 St. James’s Place joins a small group of Strategic Partners including Amey, British Gas and Heathrow – businesses that endorse the skills young people develop by doing the DofE, and who back the DofE’s vision of equipping all young people to succeed in life, regardless of background or circumstance.

-To find out more about t James’s Place please go to: sjp.co.uk/about-st-james-place
+To find out more about James’s Place please visit: sjp.co.uk/about-st-james-place